a2gs/doublyLinkedList/README.md

-# dubleLinkedList
+# doublyLinkedList
-API for a Double Linked List
+API for a Doubly Linked List

-A API for Dynamic Double Linked List for a multi-type (at same list).
+A API to Dynamic Doubly Linked List for a multi-type (at same list) variebles.